Play & Therapeutic

-Please click here to download our manual explaining how to play with children who are sick or traumatised in a controlled, fun and therapeutic way.
-The mannual was sponsored by our good friends at Children in Crossfire.
+The manual is available in English and Kiswahili version, explaining how to play with children who are sick or traumatized in a controlled, fun and therapeutic way.
+The manual was sponsored by our good friends at Children in Crossfire.

 Chemokaspar is a beautiful little book originally created by the ICCCPO group.
 It gently and simply explains chemotherapy to children.
 It was translated into KiSwahili and is available here to be downloaded free for any KiSwahili speaking groups.

 Moyo Wa Mtoto